Molecular beam

 A molecular beam is produced by allowing a gas at higher pressure to expand through a small orifice into a chamber at lower pressure to form a beam of particles (atoms, free radicals, molecules or ions) moving at approximately equal velocities, with very few collisions between the particles.
 Molecular beams are useful for fabricating thin films in molecular beam epitaxy and artificial structures such as quantum wells, quantum wires, and quantum dots.
 Molecular beams have also been applied as crossed molecular beams.
 The molecules in the molecular beam can be manipulated by electrical fields and magnetic fields.
 Molecules can be decelerated in a Stark decelerator or in a Zeeman slower.

 History

-The first to study atomic beam experiments was Louis Dunoyer de Segonzac 1911, but were simple experiments to confirm that atoms travelled in straight lines when not acted on by external forces.
+The first to experiment with atomic beams was Louis Dunoyer de Segonzac in 1911, but his were simple verification experiments to confirm whether atoms travelled in straight lines when not acted upon by external forces.

-In 1921, Hartmut Kallmann and Fritz Reiche wrote about the deflection of beams of polar molecules in an inhomogeneous electric field, with an ultimate aim of measuring their dipole moments.
+In 1921, Hartmut Kallmann and Fritz Reiche wrote about the deflection of beams of polar molecules in an inhomogeneous electric field, with the ultimate aim of measuring their dipole moments.